 So, you’re at the mall in the men’s dress shirt section and you see slim, skinny, and classic fit.
 How do you know which one is right for you?
 These different fits are created for body type variations and trends.
 A slimmer fit shirt is a more modern approach to dressing, while the classic fit is roomier and for comfort.

 We recommend going for a slim fit shirt, whatever that means for your body type.
 To test out if the body of the shirt is right for you, button it all the way and tuck it in.
 Once you’re here, look in the mirror.
-The buttons should not be pulling across your chess or rib cage, even a little.
+The buttons should not be pulling across your chest or rib cage, not even a little.
 Remember, when you sit down, they will pull even more, so you’ll want to leave a little room to grow here.
 If the shirt is too big, you will see excess fabric building up around the sides of your waist.
 Even if your priority is comfort over style, the bustling of fabric looks costume-like and sloppy so do not overlook this, even if its purpose is to be worn under a suit jacket.

 This very minor detail affects how the rest of the shirt hugs your body so it’s crucial to note.
 If the shoulder seam is positioned up on your shoulders, your arms won’t be able to move freely, and you’ll risk tearing the fabric.
 If the shoulder seam falls below the shoulder towards the arm, you’ll be swimming in excess fabric and need to size down.
 The golden rule here is for the seam to gently kiss where your actual shoulder ends.